About Us - Doug & Jennifer Flanders

 GRANDKIDS

-Thirty-six years of marriage.
+Thirty-seven years of marriage.
 Twelve children.
-Twenty grandchildren (and counting).
+Twenty-two grandchildren (and counting).
 People often tell us we have our hands full — and they’re right! — but our hearts are full, too.
 They are filled to the point of bursting with love for one another, joy for living, and gratitude to God for blessing us so richly with all these precious souls — in addition to a beautiful Savior who shed his blood to save us all from our sin.

 Our family motto can be found in 1 Corinthians 10:31, “Whether, then, you eat or drink or whatever you do, do all to the glory of God.”
 Honoring God and pointing others to Jesus: That is our goal in our home, with our words, in our thoughts, through our actions, at work, at rest, at play, on this blog, in our books, and through our podcast.
 In all our ways, we want to make Christ known.
 (Proverbs 3:5-6)